Oslo City Hall

 Oslo City Hall is built of red brick and has two towers, one 63 meters tall and other 66 meters tall.
 The bricks used are larger than what was typical at the time of construction, but are roughly the same size as bricks used in the Middle Ages.
 The bricks, measuring approximately 27.5 × 13 × 8.5 cm, were produced by Hovin Teglverk in Oslo.
 The eastern tower has a carillon set of 49 bells.
 Various events and ceremonies take place in the building, notably the Nobel Peace Prize ceremony, which takes place every December.

 Earlier City Halls

-Middle ages
+Middle Ages

-It appears that in the Middle Ages, various different buildings had the function of a city hall.
+It appears that in the Middle Ages, various buildings had the function of a city hall.
 One source suggests that one of those buildings had a wine cellar which was open to the public.

 Gamle rådhus

 In 1624, all of old Oslo burnt to the ground.
 King Christian IV decided that the city should not be rebuilt at the same location and instead be built to the north of Akershus Fortress.
 The new city had wide streets at right angles.
 Building space for a town hall was made available between Rådhusgaten and Øvre Slottsgate.
 What is today referred to as the old City Hall (Gamle rådhus) was finished in 1641.
 The building still exists at Nedre Slottsgate 1.
 The building fell into decay and by 1733 a building at Rådhusgaten 7 was selected to be a new City Hall.

 By the 1800s the building was too small and the growing administration moved to various premises across the city.

 Architectural competitions were held in 1876 and 1898 for a new building at Hammersborg, but the plans were never carried out due to a lack of funds.